 An interactive map the shows the differences between the two sides that fought in the Civil War.

-Scholastic's online learning activities offer students a detailed look at how the Civil War of the 1860s impacted, and divided, America.
+This online learning activity offers students a detailed look at how the Civil War of the 1860s impacted, and divided, America.

 Abraham Lincoln Resources